The Great War (1959 film): Production

 The film was born out of an idea by Luciano Vincenzoni, influenced by "Two friends", a story by Guy de Maupassant.
 Initially thought of as a star vehicle just for Gassman, it was the producer De Laurentiis who decided to add another character, played by Sordi.
-The screenplay combined characters and situations from two famous books - "A Year on the Plateau" by Emilio Lussu and “Con me e con gli alpini” by Piero Jahier.
+The screenplay combined characters and situations from two famous books - "A Year on the Plateau" by Emilio Lussu and "Con me e con gli alpini" by Piero Jahier.
 In an interview, the director himself stated:

 The journalist and writer Carlo Salsa, who had actually fought in these areas in the First World War, was a script consultant, helping with the story, dialogue and background, all particularly vivid and original.
 The scenes were mostly shot in the province of Udine, at Gemona del Friuli, near Venzone, at Sella Sant'Agnese, in the fort at Palmanova and in the Nespoledo district of Lestizza from 25 May to mid-June 1959.
 Other scenes were filmed in Campania at San Pietro Infine.

+Reception

+Critical response

+The Great War has an approval rating of 40% on review aggregator website Rotten Tomatoes, based on 5 reviews, and an average rating of 8/10.